LtVaios/My-LinkedIn/frontend/README.md

 ✔️ This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.1.

 ## 🔨 Installation / Run
-  * You will need to install node.js to your computer in order to run this project.
+  * You will need to install node.js to your system in order to run this project.
+  * Run `npm install` to download the node modules
   * Run `npm install js2xmlparser`
   * Run `npm install ng-lazyload-image`
   * Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.